-Your doctor will give you specific instructions for caring for your foot at home during the first few weeks after surgery.
+Your health care provider will give you specific instructions for caring for your foot at home during the first few weeks after surgery.
 You may be discharged from the hospital wearing a special surgical shoe or cast to protect your foot.

-Once you are at home, you will need to rest and keep the foot elevated on 1 or 2 pillows to help reduce pain and swelling.
-Your doctor may also recommend that you apply ice and limit walking.
+Once you are at home, you will need to rest and keep the foot elevated on one or two pillows to help reduce pain and swelling.
+Your health care provider may also recommend that you apply ice and limit walking.
 You may be advised to use a cane or walker following surgery.

-Take a pain reliever for soreness as recommended by your doctor.
+Take a pain reliever for soreness as recommended by your health care provider.
 Aspirin or certain other pain medications may increase the chance of bleeding.
 Be sure to take only recommended medications.
-Your doctor may also prescribe antibiotics to help prevent infection following your surgery.
+Your health care provider may also prescribe antibiotics to help prevent infection following your surgery.